End Demand Illinois and our partners have achieved several successes since the campaign began in 2009:

 Our policy committee has led the passage of 5 laws that offer protections to survivors of the sex trade.
 Please note that all descriptions of these laws are historical documents and may not reflect subsequent changes made to Illinois law.

 - New!
 Creating Funding Streams for Specialized Services.
 EDI advocated to create new funding streams for specialized services for survivors of prostitution and trafficking.
-SB 3558 was passed in the 2014 General Assembly, read more here.
+Read more about the law here.

 Eliminating Felony Prostitution in Illinois.
 In 2013, EDI advocated to end felony charges for prostitution in Illinois.
-SB1872 passed in the General Assembly, read more here.
+Read more about the law here.

 Illinois Safe Children Act is the first law in the nation to make minors immune from prosecution for prostitution.
 Read more about the law here.